 Intense day

 It was a humbling day - I got a terrific lesson about the danger of hubris.
-It was also a beautiful day, exactly the kind I fondly remember during the gray Czech autumns.
+It was also a beautiful day, just the kind I fondly remember during the gray Czech autumns.

 This story took place years ago when I spent several weeks wandering the Camino del Norte, one of the pilgrimage routes to Santiago de Compostela.
 I fancied straying from the Camino path one day.
 It turned out to be an interesting day.